Alvor1991/PP4-Physio/README.md

 * Mobile-first, responsive design for all devices, ensuring a seamless experience.
 * Consistent navigation across all pages with hover effects for feedback, enhancing usability.
-* The navbar adapts based on user authentication status;
+* The navbar adapts based on user authentication status:

     - **Home:** Redirects to the home page for easy navigation back to the main site.
     - **About:** Provides access to detailed information about the therapist, their credentials, and philosophy.
     - **Treatments:** Directs users to a page listing available treatments with descriptions and pricing.